Skip to content

 Did you Know?

-• 92% of prison inmates in Vermont are male, 8% female.
+• 90% of prison inmates in Vermont are male, 8.5% female.
+1.5% identify as transgender or other genders.

-The state of Vermont has only seven state prisons all run and managed by the Vermont Department of Corrections Agency of Human Services and Commissioner, Mike Touchette.
-These facilities hold felons who have broken Vermont state laws and have been sentenced to long-term stays.
+The state of Vermont has only six state prisons all run and managed by the Vermont Department of Corrections Agency of Human Services and Commissioner, Nicholas J. Deml.
+These facilities hold inmates who have broken Vermont state laws and have been sentenced to long-term stays.
 They also have one juvenile detention center that holds youth offenders.
 This facility is managed and operated by the Vermont Agency of Human Services Department for Children and Families.
 The state does not have any federal prisons, but they do have fifty-two local county jails run by local law enforcement.

 Vermont State Prisons

-Vermont has seven state prisons throughout the state.
+Vermont has six state prisons throughout the state.
 Each one is geared towards a different population and has varying levels of custody.
-The seven correctional facilities in Vermont include:
+The six correctional facilities in Vermont include:

-• Chittenden Regional Correctional Facility (CRCF) - South
+• Chittenden Regional Correctional Facility (CRCF) in South Burlington

-• Marble Valley Regional Correctional Facility (MVRCF) - Rutland.
+• Marble Valley Regional Correctional Facility (MVRCF) in Rutland

-• Northeast Correctional Complex (NERCF & CCWC) - St. Johnsbury.
+• Northeast Correctional Complex (NERCF & CCWC) in St. Johnsbury

-• Northwest State Correctional Facility (NWSCF) - Swanton.
+• Northwest State Correctional Facility (NWSCF) in Swanton

-• Southern State Correctional Facility (SSCF) - Springfield.
+• Southern State Correctional Facility (SSCF) in Springfield

 Vermont County Jails

 Vermont has fifty-two local jails that hold recently arrested suspects and pretrial inmates.
 Sometimes they even house inmates given very short jail stints instead of prison time.
-These jails are managed and operated by local police stations and other local law enforcement.
+These jails are managed and operated by local police departments, Sheriff's Offices, and other local law enforcement.
+While many sheriff's offices and police departments in Vermont do not provide online access to their jail records, you can access them by contacting the office in person.
 The list of local county jails in Vermont includes:

 • Grand Isle County VT Jail.